Skip to main content

 Overview

 Ge Bai, PhD, CPA is a Professor of Accounting at Johns Hopkins Carey Business School and Professor of Health Policy & Management (joint) at Johns Hopkins Bloomberg School of Public Health.
-She has received the Johns Hopkins Alumni Association’s Excellence in Teaching Award.
-An expert on health care accoutning, finance, and policy, Dr. Bai has testified before House Ways and Means Committee, written for the Wall Street Journal, and published her studies in leading academic journals such as the New England Journal of Medicine, JAMA, JAMA Internal Medicine, Annals of Internal Medicine, and Health Affairs.
-Her work has been widely featured in ABC, CBS, CNN, Fox News, Los Angeles Times, NBC, New York Times, NPR, Wall Street Journal, Washington Post, and other media outlets and cited in government regulations and congressional testimonies.
-Dr. Bai is currently a visiting scholar at the Health Analysis Division of the Congressional Budget Office.
+An expert on health care accounting, finance, and policy, Dr. Bai has testified before House Ways and Means Committee, written for the Wall Street Journal and the Washington Post, and published her studies in leading academic journals such as the New England Journal of Medicine, JAMA, and Health Affairs.
+Her work has been widely featured in the media and used in government regulations and congressional testimonies.
+Dr. Bai has received the Johns Hopkins Alumni Association’s Excellence in Teaching Award.
+She was a visiting scholar at the Health Analysis Division of the Congressional Budget Office from 2022 to 2023.
+Dr. Bai writes regularly for Forbes: www.forbes.com/sites/gebai.

 Select Publications